suprafly/quakes/README.md

 ## Getting Started

 To start your Phoenix server:
+  * Ensure that you have PostGIS installed.
+[Follow the steps for your operating system.](https://postgis.net/documentation/getting_started/)
   * Run `mix setup` to install and setup dependencies
   * Run `mix ecto.create` to create the database.
   * Run `mix ecto.migrate` to migrate the database.